4 Critical phases of a go-to-market strategy (Updated 2022)By Courtney Hinz

 - If you have a sales team, what training will they require to be able to effectively sell your service?

-- What tools will your sales team need to optimize sales and make sure none of their prospects fall through the cracks?
+- What CRM software will your sales team need to optimize sales and make sure none of their prospects fall through the cracks?

 - How will they manage contacts and prospects?